pat/thinking-sphinx/v5/indexing.md

 # if your model is app/models/article.rb:
 ThinkingSphinx::Callbacks.append(self, :behaviours => [:real_time]) { |instance|
   instance.indexing? ? [instance] : []
 }
 {% endhighlight %}

+If you're combining custom indexing conditions with associated data, then you'll need to supply the reference (as noted above), but the `:path` option is ignored, and instead you'll need to return the appropriate instances instead:

+# if your model is app/models/comment.rb
+# and you want to process related articles:
+ThinkingSphinx::Callbacks.append(self, :article, :behaviours => [:real_time]) { |instance|
+  # instance is a comment
+  instance.saved_changes.keys.include?("content") ? [instance.article] : []
+}
+{% endhighlight %}